Ambulance Emergency Response Optimization in Developing Countries: Policy experiments

 \subsubsection{Discussion and policy implications.}

-The results in this section represent the first attempt to provide quantitative evidence of the potential benefit of CNG-based ambulances in an LMIC.
-Recall from Section~\ref{ED:Survey} that 23\% of survey respondents indicated that ambulances were either not available or too slow to reach their location.
-CNG-based ambulances offer a potential solution to both these issues.
-Our results have three policy implications: \begin{enumerate} \item Smaller response vehicles can potentially capture three times more emergency demand than traditional ambulances vans in Dhaka.
+The results in this section represent the first attempt to provide quantitative evidence of the potential benefit of small ambulances in an LMIC.

+Note that that 23\% of survey respondents indicated that traditional ambulance vans were either not available or too slow to reach their location (see Section~\ref{ED:Survey}).
+Small ambulances offer a potential solution to both these issues.
+Our results have three policy implications: \begin{enumerate} \item Smaller response vehicles can potentially capture three times more emergency demand than traditional van ambulances in Dhaka.
 Much of the additional demand captured is generated from nodes in hard-to-reach and low-income areas, such as urban slums (southern and western clusters of nodes in Figure~\ref{DL2}).
-These areas are known to already suffer from poor access and availability of emergency medical care. \item Smaller response vehicles are able to reduce the median average response time by 41.5-42.2\%, while simultaneously reducing the worst-case by 42.5\%.
+These areas are known to already suffer from poor access and availability of emergency medical care. \item Smaller response vehicles are able to reduce the median average response time by roughly 10-18\% over the entire week and 24-35\% during rush hour.
 These reductions are entirely due to increased routing flexibility offered by having nimbler vehicles navigating a larger road network.
-These results may even be somewhat conservative because we did not incorporate the fact that CNG-based vehicles are typically able to travel faster than larger ambulances. \item Our results demonstrate that the outpost locations chosen for CNG-based ambulances are very different from those chosen for traditional ambulances.
-This result emphasizes the importance of considering CNG-based ambulances independently; we cannot assume they should be positioned alongside traditional ambulances, even if the ambulance outpost locations are themselves optimized, because they are optimized for a different road network. \end{enumerate}
+These results may even be somewhat conservative because we did not incorporate the fact that small ambulance are typically able to travel faster than larger ambulances. \item Our results demonstrate that the outpost locations chosen for small ambulances are very different from those chosen for traditional van ambulances.
+This result emphasizes the importance of considering small ambulances independently; we cannot assume they should be positioned alongside traditional ambulances, even if the ambulance outpost locations are themselves optimized, because they are optimized for a different road network. \end{enumerate}

-Overall, the key takeaway from these experiments is that CNG-based ambulances have the potential to not only significantly improve system efficiency through lower response times, but also simultaneously improve equity and access by capturing substantial demand in the hardest to reach areas of the city.
+Overall, the key takeaway from these experiments is that small ambulances have the potential to not only significantly improve system efficiency through lower response times, but also simultaneously improve equity and access by capturing substantial demand in the hardest to reach areas of the city.
+Although both van and small ambulances have similarly limited medical capabilities and are not typically staffed by trained paramedics, further research is needed to evaluate their medical and operational impact in LMICs.